A new CDC study says that people with a body mass index in the overweight range have a lower risk of death, but BMI is an imperfect measure.

 Not only does BMI not offer a complete picture of a person’s health, other factors, such as being very muscular, can throw off the calculation itself.
 For example, according to the BMI formula, Minnesota Vikings center Joe Berger is “severely obese” at 6’5” and 305 pounds.
 As you age you also lose height, which changes your BMI score, even if you haven’t gained or lost a single pound.

 Despite Flegal’s findings, there is still a large body of evidence about the dangers posed by obesity.
-Being overweight increases your risk of stroke, diabetes, and osteoarthritis, among other conditions.
+Being overweight increases your risk of

 “The take-away from all this is that when you look at being ‘overweight’ it’s not as bad as we thought, but if you’re fat, especially around the middle of your body, you’re at risk for a poor outcome,” Larson said.
 “Especially a lot of excess weight has serious metabolic effects and adds to insulin resistance, which likely plays a role in late life dementia risk.
 My fear is that if this obesity epidemic continues, the gains we’ve made in protecting elderly patients from dementia will be reduced.”